 - 1″ Brad Nails

 - 150 grit sandpaper

-- Lay the forms on a smooth flat surface (we used Sheet metal on top of a table, melamine also works well).
+Lay the forms on a smooth flat surface.
+We used sheet metal on top of a table, and melamine also works well.
 This will allow the concrete on the opposite side to be nice and flat.

 - Scrape off excess mud with a straight board from edge to edge.

 - After 20 minutes or so gently hit sides of form with a hammer.
 This will help raise the air bubbles to the top.
 You will have to do this 10 min. sooner if working with the fast-setting mix.

 - Vibrate the forms with a electric sander.
 This will also help bring the air bubbles to the top.